 Feedback will be used to communicate to children their successes and how they can improve in a positive way.
-All feedback, oral and written, will help children make progress; encouraging them to strive for high achievement and build self-esteem.
-Marking will always relate to the 'I can...' statement for that piece of learning (the lesson objective).
+Feedback, oral and written, will help children make progress; encouraging them to strive for high achievement and build self-esteem.
+Marking will always relate to the 'I can. . .' statement for that piece of learning (the lesson objective) or the broader themes of the learning.

-Oral Feedback:
+Live Marking or Oral Feedback:

-- This is often the most powerful way of informing children of their attainment; - Wherever possible, verbal feedback will be given directly to pupils during the lesson (in this instance, a written comment is not required as this will be recorded in the pupil's book with TT to indicate that the work has had Teacher Talk); - This style will be most appropriate for younger pupils; - To be effective, the feedback will focus directly on the learning objective and the child's attainment against it and will include advice on how to improve.
+- This is often the most powerful way of informing children of their attainment; - Wherever possible, live marking will be prodived directly to pupils during the lesson (in this instance, a written comment is not required as this will be recorded in the pupil's book with TT to indicate that the work has had Teacher Talk); - This style will be most appropriate for younger pupils; - To be effective, the feedback will focus directly on the learning objective and the child's attainment against it and will include advice on how to improve.

-Written Feedback - 'pinks, greens and blues':
+Written Feedback - 'orange, green or yellow':